29 Best Books on Structural Geology

 1."Plate Tectonics and Crustal Evolution" by Condie and Kent C

-“Plate Tectonics and Crustal Evolution” Book Review: The book provides an introduction to plate tectonics.
-The book contains chapters based on the origin of the earth-moon system, mantle, core, and crust.
-Topics related to plate tectonics and tectonics settings are discussed.
-Magma association, mantle sources, Phanerozoic orogenic systems are also discussed.
-Also, it contains the origin and evolution of crust and mantle, and exogenic earth systems.
-Most chapters include a list of questions to test the understanding.
-The book is for graduate and postgraduate students, scientific researchers in geology.
+“Plate Tectonics and Crustal Evolution” Book Review: The book introduces plate tectonics and covers various topics such as the origin of the earth-moon system, mantle, core, and crust.
+It also discusses magma association, mantle sources, Phanerozoic orogenic systems, and the origin and evolution of crust and mantle.
+The book is designed for graduate and postgraduate students and scientific researchers in geology, and each chapter includes questions to test understanding.

 2."Understanding the Earth" by Gass I G